 API keys are unique to your organization.
 An API key is required by the Datadog Agent to submit metrics and events to Datadog.

-Application keys, in conjunction with your org’s API key, give you full access to Datadog’s programmatic API.
-Application keys are associated with the user account that created them and must be named.
-The application key is used to log all requests made to the API.
+Application keys, in conjunction with your org’s API key, give users access to Datadog’s programmatic API.
+Application keys are associated with the user account that created them and have the permissions and capabilities of the user who created them.

 To manage your client tokens, go to your Datadog API configuration page in the

 Client tokens are unique to your organization.
 A client token is required by the web browser log collector to submit logs to Datadog, and is required by the Real User Monitoring to submit events and logs to Datadog.